Fresh Green Bean Casserole is bright and flavorful. It is easy to make, and takes this beloved classic to a new level of yum!!

 - adding a bit of butter to the green beans

 Holiday Prep + Storing

-Make Ahead: You can prep this casserole the day before, but don’t add the french fried onions on top.
-Cover the casserole and keep in the fridge.
-When you’re ready add the onions and bake.
+Make ahead of time.
+Prep this casserole in a baking dish the day before, but don’t add the french fried onions on top.
+Cover the casserole, and keep in the fridge.
+When you’re ready, add the onions and bake.

-Leftovers: You can store leftover casserole in an airtight container in the fridge for up to 3 days.
+STORE leftover casserole in an airtight container, in the fridge, for up to 3 days.

 For More Side Dishes, try: